smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Kanazawa City
 Killing the officers and rescuing the prisoners are optional.

 Killing an officer triggers allied forces to kill all enemies within an area around them.
-Enemies that you lure into this area will also be killed.
+Enemies lured into this area will also be killed.

 You can throw a grenade through the castle's front gate if you click to the side of the watchtower in the main courtyard.